kpnguyen21/erdos-AB-testing/README.md

 - [ ] The ability to discover new brands
 - [ ] Getting the best value for my money
 - [ ] Eco-conscious and sustainable practices
-- [x] Personalization to my skin type and preferences
+- [x] Personalization based on my skin type and preferences
 - [ ] Following the latest beauty trends

 12. When you're thinking about subscribing, what do you want to see before making the decision?
-(Select all the apply)
+(Select all that apply)
-- [x] Real photos/ videos of past boxes
+- [x] Real photos/videos of past boxes
 - [ ] Clear pricing with no surprises
 - [x] Brand names I recognize and trust
 - [x] A way to customize or preview my box